fangda-cu/MultiTrackerDevelopment/README.txt

 This will bring up a console configuration utility for cmake.
 Press 'c' to configure the project.
 If you don't get any errors, check to make sure all the settings shown are correct.

+By default, LAPACK is USE_LAPACK is set to OFF and USE_MKL is set to ON.
+If you followed the instructions above and have LAPACK (but don't have MKL), then switch both of these settings (USE_LAPACK=ON and USE_MKL=OFF).

-You can change the CMAKE_BUILD_TYPE from Debug to Release if you want.
-Once you've checked these settings, you need to press 'c' again, and then press 'g' to generate the actual makefiles.
+To compile with optimizations, you should change the CMAKE_BUILD_TYPE from Debug to Release.

+Once you've checked all the settings, you need to press 'c' again, and then press 'g' to generate the actual makefiles.
 This will return you back to the command line.
 To compile, type

 make all